Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When you bend and straighten your knee, the kneecap moves up and down in a V-shaped notch called the trochlear groove.
-With patellar instability, the kneecap doesn’t track in the groove the way it should.
+Normally, when you bend and straighten your knee, your kneecap moves up and down in a V-shaped notch called the trochlear groove.
+With patellar instability, your kneecap doesn’t track in the groove the way it should.

 You use your knees constantly throughout the day.
+They help you stand, sit, walk, run and move.
 This makes them more prone to problems like patellar instability.
-Experts estimate that 50 to 77 out of 100,000 Americans have some degree of patellar instability.

 Symptoms and Causes